clarkzjw/LEOLiveStreaming/README.md

 You can recreate figures in the paper with corresponding scripts in the [paper-figures](./paper-figures/) directory.

+> **Note**: Currently, after the video streaming evaluation ends, some of the plotting scripts still read playback metrics from MongoDB that are not dumped locally.
+So the raw data for Figure 8 - Figure 10 in the paper are not included in the repository.
+But we include the plotting scripts in the [plot](./plot/) directory.
+We plan to update this behavior in the future.

 ## Emulation

 The topology for our network emulator is shown as follows.